jwarz/data-scientists-tools/introduction_to_r/readme.md

 <sup>Created on 2022-01-18 by the [reprex
 package](https://reprex.tidyverse.org) (v2.0.1)</sup>

-# Vectors
+# 2. Vectors

+We take you on a trip to Vegas, where you will learn how to analyze your gambling results using vectors in R. After completing this chapter, you will be able to create vectors in R, name them, select elements from them, and compare different vectors.

 ## Create a vector

 Feeling lucky?
-You better, because this chapter takes you on a trip to the City of Sins, also known as *Statisticians Paradise*!<br> Thanks to R and your new data-analytical skills, you will learn how to uplift your performance at the tables and fire off your career as a professional gambler.
+You better, because this chapter takes you on a trip to the City of Sins, also known as *Statisticians Paradise*!

+Thanks to R and your new data-analytical skills, you will learn how to uplift your performance at the tables and fire off your career as a professional gambler.
 This chapter will show how you can easily keep track of your betting progress and how you can do some simple analyses on past actions.
 Next stop, Vegas Baby… VEGAS!!<br>

-**Instructions:**
+**Steps**

--   Do you still remember what you have learned in the first chapter?
+1. Do you still remember what you have learned in the first chapter?
     Assign the value `"Go!"` to the variable `vegas`.
 Remember: R is case sensitive!

-**Solution:**

 ``` r
 ## Define the variable vegas